raketjan/blog/index.md

----
-title: Welcome to my blog
----
+### This is the index page in markdown of my new blog

+more stuff will soon show up